You Too Brutus (film): Plot

-Story revolves around the paradoxical elements of love and betrayal which leads to bizarre endings.
+The story revolves around the paradoxical elements of love and betrayal which lead to bizarre endings.
 The film is filled with sub-plots and ends with the beginning of possible sub-plots.

-Hari is the house owner who shelters Arun, Tovino, and Vicky.
+Hari is a landlord who shelters Arun, Tovino, and Vicky.
 Hari is a well-known painter and is in love with Muktha.
-Abhi is Hari's brother and is also friends with Vicky.
-Vicky leads a playboy life with a live-in girlfriend, Tina, who is a promiscuous person that cheats on him with another guy for a stable relationship.
-Abhi leads a married life with Aparna but also engages in an extramarital relation with Shirly, he runs a music studio.
-Tovino is a gym trainer who cajoles older women's for gifts and such and also an aspiring playboy.
-Arun is a company employee who leads a love-life with an under-age girl Diya, who herself have ulterior motives.
-His immature judgements makes his life troublesome.
-Unni is the help of Hari who cooks food and helps in other household matters, he also aspires to be like Vicky and Tovino, as a skilled womanizer.
-The story weaves in and out these characters with tight and loosened grip of drama and humor.
+Abhi is Hari's brother and Vicky's friend.
+Vicky is a womaniser with a live-in girlfriend, Tina, who cheats on him with another man for a stable relationship.
+Abhi, who runs a music studio, is married to Aparna but is having an extramarital affair with Shirly.
+Tovino is a gym trainer who cajoles older women for gifts and is an aspiring playboy.

+Arun is also involved with an under-age girl Diya, who herself has ulterior motives.
+His poor judgements make his life troublesome.
+Unni is Hari's domestic help who desires to be like Vicky and Tovino, as a skilled womanizer.
+The story weaves in and out these characters with tight and loosened grip of drama and humour.